textX/Arpeggio/docs/grammars.md

   If the matched token and the token at the bottom of the stack aren't the same, then the match will fail.
 This action can be used to implement FIFO (First In, First Out) rules.
-- **add** to add a matched token to the list of matched tokens corresponding to the rule.
+- **add** to add a matched token to the list of the matched tokens corresponding to the rule.
 This action always succeeds and can be used, for example, to determine local variables.
+- **parent add** to add a matched token to the list of the matched tokens of the parent state layer corresponding to the rule.
+This action always succeeds and can be used, for example, to determine local variables.
-- **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action).
+- **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action) across all the state layers.
 If no token found, then the rule will fail to match.

 In the RHS a rule reference is a name of another rule.
 Parser will try to match another rule at that location.